SeeedDocument/Seeed-WiKi/docs/Grove-Line_Finder.md

 ---
 ![](https://github.com/SeeedDocument/Grove_Line_Finder/raw/master/images/Grovelinefinder1.jpg)

-Line finder Grove is designed for line following robot.
+Grove-Line finder is designed for line-following robot.
 It has an IR emitting LED and an IR sensitive phototransistor.
-It can output digital signal to a microcontroller so the robot can reliably follow a black line on a white background, or vice versa.
+It can output digital signal to a microcontroller so that the robot can reliably follow a black line on white background, or vice versa.

 [![](https://github.com/SeeedDocument/Grove_Line_Finder/raw/master/images/300px-Get_One_Now_Banner.png)](https://www.seeedstudio.com/Grove-Line-Finder-p-825.html)